ricardoom/nbub-public-frontend/README.md

 # Native Bound Unbound Frontend

-This is the repository for the public facing website
+This is the repository for the public facing website.
+Built on with Hugo.

-It will most likely shake out to be a Next or Nuxt project

-- There will be some server side rendered components.
-  - Mostly in where a user will  need to interact w/ the database of enslaved
-- Otherwise the bulk of the website will be statically generated
-  - Blogs and Projects built on the NBUB database will be featured
+## Change Log

+### V0.0.0

+Installed Hugo